Rspoon3/Yummy-Rewards/README.md

 ## Descipriton
-Yummy Rewards is a dedicated application for Fetch Rewards QA team to asses potential candidates.
+Yummy Rewards is a dedicated application for Fetch Rewards QA team to assess potential candidates.

 ## Known Bugs